Michelle Sheppard | Raeleen Baggs | Courtney Bartlett | Ryan Sparkes | Jayne Tilley |

 Lori graduated with a bachelor’s of science degree in physiotherapy from Dalhousie University in 2005.
 Upon graduation, she received the University Medal in Physiotherapy, The CPA Paediatric Division/ School of Physiotherapy Paediatrics Award, and the Prince Edward Island Branch of the CPA Award.
-Prior to this, she completed 3 years of an animal science degree at the Nova Scotia Agricultural College.
 She is a member of the Canadian Physiotherapy Association and the Newfoundland and Labrador College of Physiotherapists.

 She has completed numerous continuing education courses including:

 Lori’s main professional focus at this time is treatment of pelvic floor conditions such as incontinence and pain.
 She hopes to expand this knowledge through advanced education courses.
 In her spare time, Lori enjoys relaxing with her husband, 2 children, dog and 2 cats.She enjoys activities such as hiking, soccer, kayaking and kickboxing.
 She likes to crochet during any spare time she can find.
 Lori enjoys getting to know her clients and likes complex injuries.
 She loves a good challenge!